MoazIrfan/DevNetwork/ReadMe.txt

-DevNetwork
+##DevNetwork

 A Stack Overflow inspired app built with the MERN stack, where developers Learn, Share & Build Career.
 You can do everything form creating your own profile, to adding forms of experience, education, social media, and the option to show your latest repositories if you have a github account.
-Aditionally, you are able to add question, like, and reply to comments, and look up other’s profiles.
+Aditionally, you are able to add question, like, and reply to comments, and look up otherâ€™s profiles.

 Quick Start
 # Install dependencies for server